nerdguyahmad/simple-github.py/README.md

 ### :warning: Precaution

 This is a highly simple wrapper having very basic functionality.
 This is meant to be an experimental side project just for fun.
 Do not use it because it doesn't has a documentation (you have to be brave enough to read the source code).
 This wrapper is not a complex one so please use a wrapper that is documented and has more functionality.
-Though, you can help us document this wrapper. :') [Read this](https://github.com/nerdguyahmad/simple-github.py#contributions)
+Though, you can help us document this wrapper. :')

 # simple-github.py